chase-west/minecraft-bot/README.md

 # minecraft-bedrock-ai

+this kinda works lmao. minecraft is a hard game

 A bot that plays Minecraft Bedrock Edition.
 It logs in over the regular client protocol, reads the world from packets, and learns to play by training a DQN on its own rollouts.
 A symbolic GOAP planner and an optional LLM goal-picker are also in the repo, used as teachers and for bootstrapping.

 The goal was to see how far you can get without doing pixel-based RL.
 Turns out: pretty far.